 The Scorecard assessment looks at the main drivers of high energy bills: the building itself and fixed features like water and space heating.
-Improving these features saves you money and may even improve the price if you sell your home.
-The resulting star rating is independent of household habits - it doesn't take into account whether you leave the lights on, for example - and can be used as a method of direct comparison between houses, or before and after renovation.
+Improving these features saves you money, makes your home more comfortable and may even improve the price if you sell your home.
+The star rating is independent of household habits - it doesn't take into account whether you leave the lights on, for example - and can be used as a method of direct comparison between houses, or before and after a renovation.

 Your Scorecard assessor will look at:

 - wall, floor and ceiling materials